 As far as we can tell, 457 visa holders can apply for a NAB credit card.
 Applicants must be aged 18 or over, earn a minimum of $50,000 p.a., and meet NAB’s normal lending criteria.
 Applicants may also be required to have more than three months of banking history with NAB.

 Compare NAB credit cards here.

 Again, as far as we can gather, Commonwealth Bank also allows for 457 visa holders to apply for their credit cards.
-To be eligible, applicants must be at least 18, hold the necessary work visa, earn a minimum annual income of $50,000, and have a Commonwealth Bank transaction account with a reasonable balance.
+To be eligible, applicants must be at least 18, hold the necessary work visa, and have a Commonwealth Bank transaction account with a reasonable balance.

 For student visa holders, CommBank also offers a Student Credit Card.

 If you find yourself flying around Australia fairly frequently – the Velocity Flyer card is well known for its buy one-get-one complimentary flight facility, meaning every time you fly, a partner or friend can get a free seat, up to 4 times a year.
 Virgin Money also offers a low interest rate card and a no-annual fee card if you’re after a more sensible no-frills option.

 You must earn a minimum income of $50,000 and hold a 457 visa valid for 12 months or more, or be a recent permanent resident (within the last 12 months).
 Virgin is a good alternative to the more premium American Express cards.